Research on How CBD Helps with Long Term Anxiety

 We found a mechanism for the effects of chronic stress on amygdala activity, specifically that chronic stress increased the excitability of LAT pyramidal neurons recorded in vivo.
 This hyperexcitability was caused by a reduction of a regulatory influence during action potential firing, facilitating LAT neuronal activity.

-To translate, chronic stress caused too much activity in the Amygdala (fear center...see CBD and anxiety here) which basically took the brake off longer term and made it more active!
+To translate, chronic stress caused too much activity in the Amygdala (fear center...see CBD and anxiety here) which basically took the brake off the longer term and made it more active!

 So...chicken or egg.